zoltantoth0409/liferay-portal/readme/7.1/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects everyone who was relying on proxies and load balancers to cache HTML content.
+This affects anyone relying on proxies and load balancers to cache HTML content.

 #### How should I update my code?

-As documented in `portal-legacy-7.0.properties`, you should set `browser.cache.disabled=false` and `browser.cache.signed.in.disabled=false`.
+You should set both properties `browser.cache.disabled` and `browser.cache.signed.in.disabled` to `false`, as documented in `portal-legacy-7.0.properties`.

 #### Why was this change made?

-How a load balancer or web proxy should behave when Cache-Control headers are missing is not defined.
-In the past, many preferred to err on the side of not caching the content for correctness, but it is increasingly common for them to err on the side of caching the content for performance.
+The load balancer and web proxy's behavior when Cache-Control headers are missing is not defined.
+In the past, many preferred to not cache the content for correctness; however, it is now common to cache the content for performance.

-As Liferay shifts towards use cases providing personalized experiences, then whenever an aggressively caching load balancer or web proxy appears in the network architecture, the default value may result in security problems such as personalized content for one user being seen by another user, including names or other personally identifiable information.
+When an aggressive caching load balancer or web proxy appears in the network architecture, the default value may result in security problems such as personalized content being mistakenly shared, including names or other personally identifiable information.
+As Liferay shifts towards use cases providing personalized experiences, this is becoming a serious problem.

-While this is ultimately a load balancer or web proxy configuration issue, it is perceived as a Liferay issue because it is Liferay content that is being cached, and is viewed very negatively because leaking sensitive information in a production environment is a very serious security issue.
+While this is ultimately a load balancer or web proxy configuration issue, it is perceived as a Liferay issue because it is Liferay content being cached, and is viewed negatively because leaking sensitive information in a production environment is a very serious security issue.

 A value of `true` will improve a portal administrator's experience, and a value of `false` can be considered during performance tuning, if needed.